isntlee/Mimir/README.md

 # **Mimir**

-This is a Django-based NLP interpreter built with spaCy and textrank.
-It processes text files extracting a requested scaPy token type.
+A Django-based NLP interpreter built with spaCy and PyTextRank.
+It processes text files by extracting specified spaCy token types.
 The extracted data, including tokens and their associated metadata, is persisted and used to generate csv files enabling easy export.

 <br>